Cayley's theorem

 The homomorphism $G \to \operatorname{Sym}(G)$ can also be understood as arising from the left translation action of G on the underlying set G.

 When G is finite, $\operatorname{Sym}(G)$ is finite too.
 The proof of Cayley's theorem in this case shows that if G is a finite group of order n, then G is isomorphic to a subgroup of the standard symmetric group $S_n$.
 But G might also be isomorphic to a subgroup of a smaller symmetric group, $S_m$ for some $m<n$; for instance, the order 6 group $G=S_3$ is not only isomorphic to a subgroup of $S_6$, but also (trivially) isomorphic to a subgroup of $S_3$.
 The problem of finding the minimal-order symmetric group into which a given group G embeds is rather difficult.

 Alperin and Bell note that "in general the fact that finite groups are imbedded in symmetric groups has not influenced the methods used to study finite groups".

 When G is infinite, $\operatorname{Sym}(G)$ is infinite, but Cayley's theorem still applies.

 History

-While it seems elementary enough, at the time the modern definitions did not exist, and when Cayley introduced what are now called groups it was not immediately clear that this was equivalent to the previously known groups, which are now called permutation groups.
+When Cayley (1854) introduced what are now called groups, the modern definitions did not exist, and it was not immediately clear that this was equivalent to what were then called groups, which are now called permutation groups.
 Cayley's theorem unifies the two.